▶️ LISTEN TO THIS ARTICLE

 ICLR 2026 published 14 papers on multi-agent failures.
 Three solution approaches emerged from the research:

 First, change how agents communicate.
 KVComm proposes sharing selective Key-Value pairs instead of raw text between agents.
-Transmitting just 30% of KV layers achieves near-full performance while dramatically reducing the attack surface for information corruption.
+The reported result is that selective transmission can preserve much of the performance while reducing the attack surface for information corruption.

 Second, reduce communication frequency.
 Most multi-agent systems are chatty by default.
 Every message is an opportunity for error injection and adds latency.
 Sequential execution, where each agent waits for the previous one to finish, roughly quadruples response latency for four agents.
 The systems that scale are the ones that minimize unnecessary inter-agent chatter.

 Third, intervene at runtime.
 The DoVer framework doesn't just log failures for post-hoc analysis.
 It actively edits messages and alters plans mid-execution to test failure hypotheses.
-It validated or refuted 30-60% of failure hypotheses and flipped up to 28% of failed trials into successes.
-Self-Refine and CRITIC-style baselines achieved 0% recovery on the same failures.
-That gap between 0% and 28% is the difference between debugging by reading logs and debugging by experiment.
+In the reported evaluation, that kind of intervention recovered some failed trials where passive baselines did not.
+That is the difference between debugging by reading logs and debugging by experiment.

-For tracing solutions, LangSmith launched specific debugging enhancements in December 2025 for what they call "deep agents," complex multi-step autonomous systems.
+For tracing solutions, LangSmith introduced specific debugging enhancements in late 2025 for what they call "deep agents," complex multi-step autonomous systems.
 The key capabilities are step-by-step action logs, inter-agent communication maps, and state transition histories.
 When your four-agent pipeline produces garbage output, you need to pinpoint which agent's reasoning went off the rails and at which turn.
 Without structured tracing, you're doing archaeology.

 Red Teaming Agents, Not Just Models